 Co-Director

 Verity joined the team in 2021, with a focus on fundraising, strategy development and marketing.
-She has a background in fundraising, charity management and land-based community projects.
-She’s also completed training as a Forest School leader and nature connection facilitator.
+She has a background in fundraising, charity management and land-based community projects, and has completed training as a Forest School leader and nature connection facilitator.

-Outside of work, Verity is a qualified yoga teacher and also a keen illustrator who has created images for many environmentally-focused organisations.
+Outside of work, Verity is a qualified yoga teacher and also a keen illustrator who has created designs for many environmentally-focused organisations.

 Christine Angel